halperta/halperta.github.io/docs/categories/mentorship.md

 ---

 # Hire Me
-In March of 2025, I left my position as a Senior Program Officer at the National Endowment for the Humanities.
-A week later, DOGE agents entered the NEH offices.
-Two months later, my office no longer existed, and more than 70% of staff had been laid off.
+I am a co-founder of [Sidra Collaborative](https://sidracollaborative.com/), which partners with funding organizations and communities in the arts, culture, and humanities to build transparency, equity, and impact in grantmaking and philanthropy.
+Visit our website to learn more about our work, or email hello@sidracollaborative.com.

-As I determine my next professional steps, I am available for public speaking, consultations, guest lectures, and workshops on the following topics:
+I am also available for public speaking, consultations, guest lectures, and workshops.
+My offerings include:
 * [Finding Your Purpose](/shalperta%20press/purpose/): navigating justice-oriented careers in times of crisis
 * [Taking Action in Higher Education](/shalperta%20press/risk/): understanding our role in institutional change
 * Community-centered digital humanities

 My rates are sliding scale as follows:
-* Guest lectures: $75-$125
+* Guest lectures: $100-$200
 * Public speaking and workshops: $250-$1500, depending on details
 * Consultations: $60-$75/hour after the first (free) meeting
 * Informational Interviews: free!
 Read below.

 I also have limited availability to teach multi-week or semester-length online courses on digital humanities or funding, typically within humanities or information studies programs.

-Do you have paid opportunities that may be of interest to former federal workers?
-Even if the position isn't a good fit for me, I have a strong network and am happy to pass information along.

 # Informational Interviews